ultrain-os/ultrain-core-production/README.md

 miner will be queued for dispatch, the system smart contract on main-chain will randomly assign the miner to a shard-chain.

-2.The miner will perform block proposition and validation (mining) and the results are reported to the system smart contract on main-chain, and once the main-chain verifies the validility of the reported block, the block reward will be distributed to the miner.
+2.The miner will perform block proposition and validation (mining) and the results are reported to the system smart contract on main-chain, and once the main-chain verifies the validity of the reported block, the block reward will be distributed to the miner.

 3.To enhance the network safety, the system smart contract on the main-chain will reshuffle miners to different shard-chains, therefore there will be no miner stay permanently on a particular shard-chain.
 The random reshuffling of miners is executed by the smart contract, the randomness is verifiable and transparent on the blockchain, the long-term economic return of the miner will not be affected by this.

-4.For Dapp users, the registration of account must be performed on the main-chain; the main-chain has the snapshot of all the accounts of the network; when user needs to interact with a Dapp on a particular shard-chain, the user needs to apply for authorisation to access
+4.For Dapp users, the registration of account must be performed on the main-chain; the main-chain has the snapshot of all the accounts of the network; when user needs to interact with a Dapp on a particular shard-chain, the user needs to apply for authorization to access
 (empower to) the shard-chain, the IBC mechanism between the main/shard-chain will clone the user’s account to the designated shard-chain.

 5.For Dapp developers, when they want to deploy a Dapp on a particular shard-chain, they need to purchase appropriate resource packages